syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 The recurrence exception appointments and recurrence exception dates can be added to business object or removed them from business object, a business object class `Meeting` can be created with mandatory fields [RecurrenceExceptionDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_RecurrenceExceptionDates) and [RecurrenceId](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_RecurrenceId).

-#### Delete occurrence from the recurrence pattern appointment or adding exception dates to recurrence pattern appointment
+#### Delete occurrence from the recurrence pattern appointment or adding exception dates to recurrence pattern for business object

 An occurrence of the recurrence pattern appointment which is an exception can be deleted by using the [RecurrenceExceptionDates](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html#Syncfusion_Maui_Scheduler_SchedulerAppointmentMapping_RecurrenceExceptionDates) property of [AppointmentMapping](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerAppointmentMapping.html) class which is used to map the exception dates to the scheduler recurrence appointment.
 The deleted occurrence date will be considered as a recurrence exception date.
 To add the exception dates in the recurrence series of business object, add the `RecurrenceExceptionDates,` `EventName,` `From,` `To,` `Color,` `RecurrenceRule` properties to the business object class `Meeting.`